 - Collect evidence of their liability and the extent of your damages

-- Negotiate for a settlement that reflects the value of your damages with the responsible party’s insurance company
+- Negotiate for a settlement that reflects the value of your claim with the responsible party’s insurance company

 - Go to trial and defend your case before a judge or jury if a fair settlement offer is not made